tariqryousuf/tariqryousuf.github.io/README.md

 ## RBF Kernel SVM

 RBF Kernel SVM instead operates by using a non-linear boundary and Support Vectors to accuracy and efficiently classify the samples in linear time.
 Based on resarch paper (4), the SVM classifier opearates on 31-feature Haar transformed data.
+As explaineb below, this classifier offered a easily-deployable, efficient, and accurate alternative to Dynamic Time Warping

+We trained our SVM classifier in Pycharm using the sklearn package.
+Using a grid search, we found best test accuracy with a gamma of 0.01 and a C of 1.
+Once the model had been trained, we used the [micromlgen](https://eloquentarduino.github.io/2020/02/even-smaller-machine-learning-models-for-your-mcu/) library to convert our classifier to C.
+This package offered a straightforward method of converting our classifier from Python to C, which then could easily be implemented onto the Arduino.

 # Experimental Results